datanav/docs/technical/wave-membercare.rst

      - "string"

-Wave Customer person to Membercare Persons
+Wave Customer person to MemberCare Persons
 ------------------------------------------
-Every Wave Customer person will be synchronized with a Membercare Persons.
+Every Wave Customer person will be synchronized with a MemberCare Persons.

-Once a link between a Wave Customer person and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer person and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer person and a Membercare Persons:
+The following properties are synchronized between a Wave Customer person and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Wave Customer person Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - address.city
      - addresses.postalCode.city
      - "string"